Avanhoo/Intermediate-CAD/README.md

 ### Pictures
 ![Screenshot 2023-05-10 9 39 38 AM](https://github.com/Avanhoo/Intermediate-CAD/assets/113116247/36b87e03-2998-46ff-857e-2414c2594f30)
 ![image](https://github.com/Avanhoo/Intermediate-CAD/assets/113116247/9105a0b1-a2d3-4939-96bb-033c10149beb)

-There were a lot of mate connectors herethat could be very finicky.
+There were a lot of mate connectors here that could be very finicky.

 ### Reflection
 There were a lot of little things I didn't know that this assignment helped with.
 One of them is reorienting parts in an assembly.
 I never knew how to rotate parts without mating them, and didn't know how to snap things to the origin.
 The explicit mate connectors also see very helpful when you have a very specific place you want mated, or need to use it for a measurement reference point.